GenuineSounds/Closed-Captions/README.md

-ClosedCaptions
+ClosedCaption
 ==============
-[Genuine] Closed Captions is a mod for Minecraft that adds closed captions to Minecraft.
+[Genuine] Closed Caption is a mod for Minecraft that adds closed captions to Minecraft.

 License
 =======